Influenza (The “Flu”)

 Influenza, or flu, is a respiratory disease caused by viruses that can spread from person to person.
 Symptoms include fever, cough, sore throat, runny or stuffy nose, body aches, headache, chills and fatigue.

-Influenza (in flu EN za), also known as “the flu,” is an illness caused by a virus(es).
-Different types (strains) of flu virus cause illness each year.
+Influenza, also known as the flu, is an illness caused by a virus.
+Different types (strains) of the flu virus cause illnesses each year.
 These germs are contagious and easily spread from person to person.

-How the flu spreads
+How the Flu Spreads

-Flu germs can live for up to 2 days on hard surfaces like toys, tables, computer keyboards, phones and doorknobs.
+Flu germs can live for up to 2 days on hard surfaces like toys, tables, computer keyboards, phones, and doorknobs.

-Symptoms of the flu
+What Are Symptoms of the Flu?

 Symptoms of the flu and a common cold look alike.
-However, flu symptoms come on faster and are worse.
+However, flu symptoms come on faster and are generally worse.
 A child who has the flu may have some or all of these:

-· muscle and body aches
+- Muscle and body aches

-Prevent the Flu with the Flu Vaccine
+Prevent the Flu With the Flu Vaccine

 - Anyone who is 6 months or older should have a flu vaccine each year.

-Scientists make a new vaccine formula each year based on which strains they predict will appear.
+- Scientists make a new vaccine formula each year based on which strains they predict will appear.
 That is why the vaccine works better some years than others.

-- should only be given to people who cannot take the shot.
+- Should only be given to people who cannot take the shot.

-- is for healthy people ages 2 to 49 years who are not pregnant.
+- Is for healthy people ages 2 to 49 years who are not pregnant.

-- should not be given to anyone caring for a person with a weak immune system.
+- Should not be given to anyone caring for a person with a weak immune system.